Research support online

 With face-to-face academic networking events, seminars and conferences having been postponed for the foreseeable future and the increased importance of remote and online research and collaboration, it is more important than ever before to ensure that your UWA profile is up-to-date.
 Your profile will help promote your research and attract collaborators at a time when you might have more limited opportunities to do so.

 There are a few simple steps you can take to optimise your profile, including checking that all your recent publications are listed, connecting your ORCID, and adding or updating biographies, profile photos and other information.

 Making your publications and datasets openly available via the UWA Profiles and Research Repository is also a useful way to support the international research community at this time.

 More information and FAQs about updating your profile and publications can be found here.

 Your Faculty Librarians are happy to provide one-on-one advice and support via Zoom or Teams.
 Please use the contact details at the bottom of the page to request an appointment.

 EndNote software allows you to create and organise a database of your references, use the references in a Word document, and automatically format your in-text citations and create a bibliography in your chosen reference style.
-Visit the EndNote guide for self-guided instructions including how to download and install the UWA-licensed software.
-For step-by-step instruction notes refer to:
+Visit the EndNote guide for a self-guided step-by-step EndNote Learning Pathway, which includes how to download and install the UWA-licensed software.

 Other support services